shamshubham/Select-Dropdown-Menu/README.md

 # Dropdown Select Menu

-This project features a dropdown select menu implemented using HTML, CSS, and JavaScript.
-The dropdown allows users to select a social media platform from a list, with a visually appealing design.
+🎨 **Enhance your web interface** with a sleek and interactive Dropdown Select Menu.
+Built with HTML, CSS, and JavaScript, this project provides a refined solution for selecting social media platforms, blending visual appeal with functional elegance.

 ## Table of Contents